-14 Days in South Africa — Cape Town, Kruger, and the Garden Route
+14-Day South Africa Itinerary: Cape Town, Garden Route & Kruger

 Two weeks is the minimum that does justice to South Africa’s highlights.
 This itinerary covers the three most popular regions — Cape Town and the Cape Peninsula, the Garden Route, and Kruger — using a combination of hire car and domestic flights.